 What if I can’t afford all the equipment?
 Can I borrow anything?

 All group equipment is provided and Discovery has a large assortment of boots, socks and clothing that can be borrowed if you don’t have all the necessary clothing.
 The class will set a time for gear check out before the trip where you will be assigned your equipment.

 What if I have a medical limitation?

-Please contact the Director, Rich Obenschain, if you have a medical limitation that you are concerned about.
+Please contact the Director, Nate Hausman, if you have a medical limitation that you are concerned about.
 There might be some modifications we can set in place in order to make the course available to you.